 Common topics in this subject which I have tutored include: real numbers, solving linear equations, graphing relations and functions, analyzing linear equations, solving linear equalities, solving systems of linear equations and inequalities, polynomials, factoring quadratic and exponential functions, radical expressions and triangles, radical expressions and equations, basic statistics and probability.
 I am over-qualified to tutor this subject because I was a New York state certified high school math teacher for 10 years during which time I privately tutored countless students and taught Regents level Course 1 (algebra 1) amongst other high school level math courses for two different schools and a private tutoring agency.
 I have also tutored several clients in algebra 1 here in Massachusetts with WyzAnt in recent years.

-Topics which I have tutored for algebra 2 include: first degree equations and inequalities, linear relations and functions, systems of equations and inequalities, matrices, polynomials, quadratic functions and inequalities, polynomial functions, conic sections, rational expressions and equations, exponential and logarithmic relations, sequences and series, probability and statistics, trigonometry functions, trigonometric graphs and identities.
-I am overqualified to tutor this subject area because I was a New York state certified high-school math teacher for 10 years (1995-2005) and tutored countless Regents course 2 level (algebra 2) students during this time.
-I also taught this level (algebra 2) in 2 different schools during this time and have had multiple clients in recent years whom I've tutored this level to while working with WyzAnt in Massachusetts.
+Topics which I have tutored for algebra 2 include: first degree equations and inequalities, linear relations and functions, systems of equations and inequalities, matrices, polynomials, quadratic functions and inequalities, polynomial functions, conic sections, rational expressions and equations, exponential and logarithmic relations, sequences and series, probability and statistics, trigonometry functions, and trigonometric graphs and identities.
+I was a New York state-certified high school math teacher for 10 years and tutored countless Regents course 2-level (algebra 2) students during this time.
+I also taught this level (algebra 2) in two different schools during this time.

 Subject area includes: acids and bases, pH scale, cell structure, photosynthesis, respiration, chromosomes, cell reproduction, meiosis, sexual reproduction, heredity, DNA, protein synthesis, gene technology, history of life on Earth, evolutionary theory, human evolution, populations, ecosystems, biological cummunities, human impact on the environment, kingdoms, viruses, bacteria, protists, fungi, plants, invertebrates, vertebrates, human body structure and systems and more...